 GD-Advanced Information Systems (GD-AIS), Agile Coach and Trainer

-Working within GD-AIS's Cyber Systems Division, I serve as an Agile/Scrum coach for a range of projects and direct Scrum and Kanban development on large scale IT initiatives for a range of Federal missions.
-I also serve as Agile and Scrum trainer, providing orientation and instruction in Scrum, Kanban, and other Agile methods for new hires, clients, and subcontractors.
+Working within GD-AIS's Cyber Systems Division, I served as an Agile coach for a range of projects across the US Cyber Security and Cyber Defense mission space.
+Stood up and coached Scrum and Kanban teams on large, high profile programs, and established solid Agile Portfolio Management frameworks to manage Team-of-Teams DevOps execution.
+Provided Agile training, orientations, and primary instruction in Scrum, Kanban, and complimentary Agile practices for new hires, clients, and subcontractors.

 ArdentMC, Technical Project Manager